MonishLokhande/MDRS_monitoring_overlay/README.md

 # MDRS_monitoring_overlay
 Purdue MDRS raspberry pi hosted remote station monitoring system.
-This project is intended to use 10 rasperry pi pico w controllers spread throughout the MDRS campus to send information to an adafruit dashboard to display air quality data and airlock status, potentially with EVA suit charge status, crew logs, and reports also included.
+This project is intended to use 10 rasperry pi pico w controllers spread throughout the MDRS campus to send information to an adafruit dashboard to display air quality data and airlock status, potentially being expanded to include EVA suit charge status, crew logs, and reports.

 This repo contains schematics and software

-  - While MDRS crews are on site sim should be maintained by respecting the ~22 minute lag time between mission control updates and pulling anything from the repo
+**While MDRS crews are on site sim should be maintained by respecting the ~22 minute lag time between mission control updates and pulling anything from the repo**

-### What is done
+### Work so far
-Code available on this github allows for updating an adafruit dashboard from a raspberry pi pico w controller using the umqtt.simple mqtt library.
+- Code available on this github allows for updating an adafruit dashboard from a raspberry pi pico w controller using the umqtt.simple mqtt library.

-Two air quality monitoring modules have been constructed and tested at the MDRS station.
+- Two air quality prototype modules have been constructed and tested at the MDRS station.
+At time of writing, they are being stored with MDRS staff at the Rock Shop near campus.

-### Needs to be done
+### TODO
-Mqtt library (umqtt.simple) now returns an error ([Errno 9] EBADF) when connecting to dashboard after several days of successful testing for unknown reasons, this must be fixed before further expanding sensor network.
+- Mqtt library (umqtt.simple) returned an error during testing at MDRS station ([Errno 9] EBADF) when connecting to dashboard after several days of successful testing for unknown reasons, this must be fixed before further expanding sensor network.

-Temperature / humidity sensors could not be detected with I2C during initial testing, this must be fixed to allow for accurate data collection.
+- Temperature / humidity sensors could not be detected with I2C during initial testing, this must be fixed to allow for accurate data collection.
+(Right now the code uses the onboard temperature sensor, but this measures CPU temp, not ambient room temp.

-No airlock sensors have been constructed at MDRS, though the requisite parts should be present at the station. (reed switches and magnets) The code for these should function nearly identically to the air quality code however, and there is a nearly complete example in this repo.
+- No airlock sensors have been constructed at MDRS, though the requisite parts should be present at the station. (reed switches and magnets) The code for these should function nearly identically to the air quality code however, and there is a nearly complete example in this repo.

-AA Batteries have been used to power pico w boards for sensor testing, and many are present at the station, but it requires a pack of several to be used for an effective amount of time.
-We instead recommend looking at micro usb cable to permanant wall fixture where possible, and rechargable battery packs when it's not.
+- AA Batteries have been used to power pico w boards for sensor testing, and many are present at the station with our other reseaerch equipment, but it requires a pack of several to be used for an effective amount of time.
+After spending much time working with these battery packs, I'd recommend powering with micro usb cable to permanant wall fixture where possible, and rechargable battery packs when it's not.

-The two prototype air sensors do not have permanant casing solutions, one is mounted to a cardboard testing mount and the other has no mounting.
+- The two prototype air sensors do not have permanant casing solutions, one is mounted to a cardboard testing mount and the other has no mounting.
 A permanent and robust system is needed instead.
 The entire pi board and sensor system take up abot 1 square foot when laid out comfortably, the airlock system only requires the board and reed switches so it takes up much less room.

-Other features that could be implimented include water tank monitoring, EVA suit status, and adding crew logs / research updates into the dashboard.
+- Other features that could be implimented include water tank monitoring, EVA suit status, and adding crew logs / research updates into the dashboard.
 (TODO on whether or not the materials on the station can do this, or if more are needed)

 ## Air quality sensors
 Reading from 5 air quality sensors (with datasheets)